-I don’t know about your household, but our bedding needs change significantly with each season.
+I don’t know about your household, but our bedding needs to change significantly with each season.
 The thing I’ve learned is this: great bedding is all about layering opportunities.
-This tutorial will show you two very simple, informal ways to throw together a lightweight comforter for the summer season.
+This tutorial will show you two very simple, informal ways to sew a lightweight quilt that will be perfect for the summer season.
+This is the perfect project for anyone looking to spruce up your child’s bedroom this summer or renovate a guest bedroom before having visitors over to stay.

 This tutorial will walk you through two quilt-sewing methods.
 The first one is the inside-out flip method.
 The second is the straight seam fold-edge.
 Let’s get to it.